Knowlegde center

 Schneider Merten MTN4566-0006 - 2x modular jack

-The keystones from DINTEK are available in horizontal (90) en vertical (180) variants.
-The difference between these keystones is the way in which the disconnected cable comes out of the keystone.
-With a vertical keystone, the cable comes straight out of the keystone.
-A Horizontal keystone offers the possibility to let the cable come out straight back as well as sideways from the keystone.
+DINTEK keystones are available in horizontal (90) and vertical (180) variants.
+The difference between these keystones is the way in which the assembled cable comes out of the keystone.
+With a vertical keystone, the cable comes straight out of the backstone.
+A horizontal keystone offers the possibility to let the cable come out of the keystone both straight back and sideways.

 • Optimal quality of data transfer

 DINTEK has cables in different categories, such as CAT6 and CAT6A cables.
-These categories support different fire widths (MHz).
+These categories support different bandwidths (MHz).
 The more bandwidth available on the cable, the higher the throughput.

-In addition network cables are provided with a shield indication.
-For example, cables can be provided with shielding around the cable and shielding per pair.
-With proper shielding the interference can be avoided between cables or pairs.
+In addition, network cables are provided with a shield indication.
+For example, cables can be provided with shielding around the cable and shielding per wire pair.
+With the right shielding, interference between cables or wire pairs can be prevented.

 Category Bandwidth Throughput